-The number and scope of employment-related class actions has increased dramatically in recent years, especially in the areas of wage and hour, discrimination, and most recently, employee benefits.
-In the last few years alone, class and collective actions (and other multi-party lawsuits) at both the federal and state levels, as well as other multi-party lawsuits, have cost employers hundreds of millions of dollars in judgments and settlements, and this figure does not include the negative impact such actions may have on a company's public image.
+The number and scope of class actions in the employment and consumer protection contexts have surged dramatically.
+In the last few years alone, class and collective actions (and other multi-party lawsuits) at both the federal and state levels in the areas of wage and hour, discrimination, and employee benefits have cost employers hundreds of millions of dollars in judgments and settlements.
+This figure does not include the negative impact that these actions may have on a company's public image.

 Class Action Defense

-EBG attorneys have extensive experience representing companies in a wide range of industries in both federal and state class actions and multi-party litigation.
+Epstein Becker Green attorneys have extensive experience representing companies in a wide range of industries in both federal and state class actions and multi-party litigation.
 This includes Fair Labor Standards Act (FLSA) collective actions and state law wage and hour class actions; discrimination class actions involving Title VII of the Civil Rights Act of 1964 (Title VII), the Americans with Disabilities Act (ADA), and other federal and state anti-discrimination laws; Age Discrimination in Employment Act (ADEA) collective actions; employee benefits class actions; and class actions involving the TCPA and/or other consumer protection laws.

 A company's first and often best opportunity to successfully defend a class action is to defeat certification of the proposed class.
 Through thoughtful and comprehensive pre-certification discovery and investigation, along with the development of creative, case-specific strategies, we have successfully opposed class certification for many clients.
-We also have succeeded in decertifying classes in Title VII, ADEA, ADA cases and comparable state court actions, as well as in FLSA wage and hour/FLSA class and collective actions; and in TCPA class actions.
+We also have succeeded in decertifying classes in Title VII, ADEA, and ADA cases and comparable state court actions; in wage and hour/FLSA class and collective actions; and in TCPA class actions.

 Beyond the proper handling of discovery and other pre-trial litigation, the successful defense of class and collective actions often involves the compilation and analysis of statistical data and the retention of appropriate expert witnesses to interpret and explain the compiled data.
-EBG attorneys have broad experience in the development, analysis and presentation of expert testimony, including the use of statistical data.
+Epstein Becker Green attorneys have broad experience in the development, analysis, and presentation of expert testimony, including the use of statistical data.

 Class Action Avoidance

-In light of the fact that class and collective actions are often high-stakes litigation, we work closely with our clients in developing an effective prevention plan.
-Although an employer cannot insulate itself from ever being sued, it can take steps to maximize its chances for a speedy outcome at minimal cost.
+In light of the fact that class and collective actions are often high-stakes litigation, we work closely with our clients to develop an effective prevention plan.
+Although a client cannot insulate itself from ever being sued, it can take steps to maximize its chances for a speedy outcome at minimal cost.

-EBG attorneys assist clients in identifying areas of vulnerability and developing practical strategies for minimizing the risk of class action liability, including:
+Epstein Becker Green attorneys assist clients in identifying areas of vulnerability and developing practical strategies for minimizing the risk of liability in employment-related class actions, including:

-- Developing internal auditing practices to uncover vulnerabilities in such areas as wage and hour policies, as well as the types of practices which might support a claim of "pattern and practice" discrimination;
+- Developing internal auditing practices to uncover vulnerabilities in such areas as wage and hour policies, as well as the types of practices that might support a claim of pattern-or-practice discrimination

-- Advising on legally sound alternatives to current, problematic policies with the goal of meeting, to the greatest extent possible, the company's business needs and objectives, such as proper classification of employees under wage and hour laws and the prevention of overtime issues;
+- Counseling on legally sound alternatives to current, problematic workplace policies and protocols with the goal of meeting, to the greatest extent possible, a client's business needs and objectives

-- Assisting in federal and state government audits of wage and hour practices and in government investigations of discrimination claims
+- Advising clients on preparing for, and participating in, federal and state government audits of wage and hour practices and government investigations of discrimination claims

-- Reviewing for potential class action vulnerability all proposed business transactions and operational changes, including mergers and acquisitions, and lay-offs, as well as contemplated actions involving promotions, discipline and changes in compensation policies.
+- Reviewing for potential class action vulnerability all proposed business transactions and operational changes, including mergers and acquisitions, restructurings, layoffs, and contemplated actions involving promotions, discipline, and changes in compensation policies